bugzmanov/nes_ebook/src/chapter_3_2.md

 - [here](https://skilldrick.github.io/easy6502/#addressing)
 - and [here](www.obelisk.me.uk/6502/addressing.html)

-In short, the addressing mode is a property of an instruction that defines how CPU would interpret next 1 or 2 bytes in the instruction stream.
+In short, the addressing mode is a property of an instruction that defines how CPU would interpret the next 1 or 2 bytes in the instruction stream.

 It's important to note that different addressing modes have different instruction sizes.
 For example,
-- **Zero Page version** ($A5) has size of 2 bytes - one for opcode itself, and one for parameter.
-That's why zero page addressing can't reference memory above first 255 bytes.
+- **Zero Page version** ($A5) has a size of 2 bytes - one for opcode itself, and one for a parameter.
+That's why zero page addressing can't reference memory above the first 255 bytes.
-- **Absolute version** ($AD) has 3 bytes - that means that the address occopies 2 bytes, which makes it possible to reference all of 65536 memory cells, as we've discussed.
+- **Absolute version** ($AD) has 3 bytes - that means that the Address occupies 2 bytes, making it possible to reference all of 65536 memory cells, as we've discussed.
 (*NOTE: 2 byte the parameter will be packed according to little-endian rules*)

-There are no opcodes that occupies more than 3 bytes.
+There are no opcodes that occupy more than 3 bytes.
 Opcode instruction can have a size: 1 byte, 2 bytes, 3 bytes.

-One important details is that majority of CPU instructions provide more than 1 addressing alternative.
-Ideally we don't want to re-implement the same addressing mode logic for every CPU instruction.
+One crucial detail is that majority of CPU instructions provide more than one addressing alternative.
+Ideally, we don't want to re-implement the same addressing mode logic for every CPU instruction.

 Let's try to codify how CPU should interpret different addressing modes: